projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

    exception to this is the VBlank interrupt.
-Due to the demands of user space compositors, such as Wayland, which requires a flip done event to be synchronized with a VBlank, this interrupt is forwarded from SOS to UOS when SOS receives it from the hardware.
+Due to the demands of user space compositors, such as Wayland, which requires a flip done event to be synchronized with a VBlank, this interrupt is forwarded from Service VM to User VM when Service VM receives it from the hardware.

 -  Event-based GPU interrupts are emulated by the emulation logic.
 For example, AUX Channel Interrupt.